The oldest question in digital audio production: Which DAW should I use?

 Pro Tools 600-2600€

 Two prices mean: The “smaller” version has almost everything the bigger one has too.
-Mainly there are some instruments, buid in effects, samples, loops…. missing, but no essential functions (as far as i could see).
+Mainly there are some instruments, buid in effects, samples, loops…. missing, but no essential functions (as far as I could see).

-Be aware, that most companies offer educational licenses, which will save you 100-300€ average.
+Please notice that most companies offer educational licenses, which will save you 100-300€ average.